DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportDataGrid(options).md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/PDFOverview/"
 }

-This method requires <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> v2.3.1+ to export data and create PDF files.
+This method uses <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> v2.3.1+ to export data and create PDF files.

-If you use jQuery, declare the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> CDN links within the `<head>` tag of the HTML markup (see an example below).
-If you use Angular, Vue or React, install the library with the following command:
+If you use jQuery, store links to the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> library within the `<head>` tag.
+If you use Angular, Vue, or React, install the library with the following command:

     npm install jspdf